2010 Early Spring Green Tea Is In

-I am a green tea lover, so there is nothing that gives me more of a thrill that the arrival of the first green teas.
+I am a green tea lover, so there is nothing that gives me more of a thrill that the arrival early spring green teas.
 For the last two years I have been here in Tucson waiting like everyone else for the tea to arrive.
 That’s what happens when you have kids in school.
 Zhuping is having all the fun, but it is still great when I start opening up the boxes.

 During the Tang Dynasty tea was graded based on the first tea to make it to the capital, which in those days was Xian.
 It must have been just so exciting as the horses raced across China to bring the first tea to the emperor.
 Today I just got the UPS truck which came in the morning with 14 boxes of the best green tea I’m going to get in 2010.